alexbrahos/Webmaster_Hackathon/README.md

 ### Data Structure
 To keep user login and accredited information persistent, cookies are used.
 All user information are appropriately stored in a relational database.
 Because of the complexity of Dganjo models, the [original](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd.jpg) ERD was [simplified](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd_updated.png).
 <br>
 The USER table is an implementation of Django's AbstractBaseUser class, which requires for the user to define multiple additional fields they may not need.
 For *Alpha Arcade,* these member variables were email, date_joined, and last_login.
 These variables were defaulted to 'None.'
+Because the username must be a unique primary key, no two usernames will be used concurrently.
+Additionally, because the passwords are hashed, there is no way to retreive a forgotten password.
 ### Work Flow
 The functions available are: Login, Play Game, Buy Game, View Profile, Log Out, or Create Account.
 #### Login